OpenWaterAnalytics/epanet-msx/Readme.md

 ```

 In order for the executable to work, the following DLL's will need to be in the same directory: "core.dll",
-"legacy.dll", and "epanet2.dll".
+"legacy.dll", "epanet2.dll", and "examples.dll" (if using the example-api module).
 The EPANET 2 DLL is required because it is linked with the Legacy DLL.

 ## Updates
 This repository has gone through some substantial changes that will be highlighted below.